nahiyan-al-mahin/Book-Records-Of-Mahin-Full-Stack-Website-Project/README.md

 ## Setup
 1. Clone the repo
-2. Copy `database.example.php` to `database.php`
+2. Copy `database.example.php` to `database.php` and `databaseforbooks.php`
-3. Fill in your database credentials
+3. Fill in with database credentials
 4. Import the SQL tables
 5. Run on a PHP server